 You are required to stop and then start the instance at your preferred time before the instance retirement date.
 Stopping and starting the instance moves the instance to another healthy host.

 Warning: Before you stop an instance, be aware of the following:

 - If you're not using an Elastic IP Address, the public IP address is released when you stop the instance.

 - If this instance has an instance store volume, any data on it is lost when the instance is stopped.
 See the Stopping an instance with instance store volume attached section for more information.

 Note (Windows only): Instance store volumes are labeled as Temporary Storage in My Computer on the instance.

-- If the instance shutdown behavior is set to Terminate, the instance terminates when it is stopped.
+- If the instance shutdown behavior is set to Terminate, the instance terminates when it's stopped.

 To prevent unforeseen downtime and data loss, take action to prepare before the instance retirement date.
 The action you take depends on your instance root device type.
 For more information, and to determine if your instance root device is an Amazon Elastic Block Store (Amazon EBS) volume or an instance store volume, see: